 Are Lidar Stocks a Good Investment?

-One look at the graph of a lidar stock may look discouraging at the moment.
-Some of the stocks mentioned here have decreased by more than 50%, which may make it seem like lidar stocks are not a good investment.
+One look at the graph of a lidar technology stock may look discouraging at the moment.
+Some of the stocks mentioned here have decreased by more than 50%, which may make it seem like lidar companies are not a good investment.
 However, the best lidar stocks to buy are about more than just their YTD performance.

 The biggest reason many lidar stocks have struggled as of late is simple: we are still in the very early stages of this developing technology.
-Most of these companies are not profitable yet and are still developing better products.
+Most of these companies are not profitable yet and are still developing their products.
 Plus, despite the promise of this advanced technology, it must get better and cheaper to be viable.
 That is likely at least a few years out.

 Despite lidar being a future state technology at this point, though, some analysts are setting ambitious price targets for these stocks, even in the next 12 months.
-Thus, for investors willing to bet on its future, lidar stocks could be a good investment right now.
+Thus, for investors willing to bet on the future, lidar stocks could be a good investment right now.
 Whether you are willing to do so is for you to decide.